Cruze03/GameBanFix/README.md

 - Install [Metamod](https://cs2.poggu.me/metamod/installation/)
 - Download the [latest build of GameBanFix](https://github.com/Cruze03/GameBanFix/releases/latest)
 - Extract the package contents into `game/csgo` on your server.

+> [!CAUTION]
+> Do not use this plugin with CS2Fixes or any other plugin which detours CheckSteamBan